geoblacklight/geoblacklight.github.io/README.md

 As of June 2023, the geoblacklight.github.io site is being published via the sponsored version of Material for MkDocs, known as "[Insiders](https://squidfunk.github.io/mkdocs-material/insiders/)."
 This enables us to use the [blog plugin](https://squidfunk.github.io/mkdocs-material/setup/setting-up-a-blog/).

-Contributers will not see the blog when serving and previewing the site locally.
+Contributors will not see the blog when serving and previewing the site locally.
 However, the posts will show up online when they are pushed to GitHub.

 We will reassess this in a few months to determine if it is a viable model going forward.
 In the meantime, if you would like to contribute a blog post, please contact the Community Coordinator (@majew030) on Slack or make a new GitHub issue.